Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Conformal tightness of black hole thermodynamics: a general derivation

-In short, once the restriction~(\ref{eq:Hawking-exponents_off-shell}) is enforced for consistency, the conformal theory applies with $p=2$, and possibly a modified angular-momentum term as in Eq.~(\ref{eq:nh-angular-potential_off-shell}).
+is transferred from the spectral function to the entropy via the algorithm~(\ref{eq:entropy_formula}).
+In principle, such dependence would modify the scaling because it depends on ratios of the size of curvature and horizon radius to the Planck length.
+Then, the removal of this spurious scaling~(\ref{eq:extra-scaling_generalized}) is guaranteed if and only if

+when combined with the definition of $q$, equation~(\ref{eq:modified_q-exponent}), a linear relation between $p_{t}$ and $p_{r}$ is obtained, which coincides with the CQM condition~(\ref{eq:CQM-exponents_off-shell}).
+The argument above proves that: \begin{quotation}

+{\em Any deviation from conformal quantum mechanics would lead to a breakdown of the Bekenstein-Hawking area law for the entropy.} \end{quotation} Moreover, it should be noticed that, as the dimensions of $c_{t}$ and $c_{r}$ depend on the chosen exponents $p_{t}$ and $p_{r}$, with $[\tilde{\kappa}] = \left[ {\rm length} \right]^{- p/2}$, this would introduce yet additional scaling modifications via the first factor in equation~(\ref{eq:WKB_number_of_states_scaled_generalized}).
+Thus, at an even deeper level, the thermodynamics is more tightly constrained by the fact that the parameter $\tilde{\kappa} $ is not a genuine surface gravity---simply put, neither the surface gravity nor the temperature can be consistently defined, as discussed in subsections~\ref{sec:Hawking-temperature_CT} and \ref{sec:surface-gravity_CT}.
+The case $p<2$ leads to a non-homogeneous spectral function $N(\omega)$, and the scaling relations above are further disrupted.
+In short, once the restriction~(\ref{eq:Hawking-exponents_off-shell}) is enforced for consistency, the conformal theory applies with $p=2$, but with a possibly modified angular-momentum term as in equation~(\ref{eq:nh-angular-potential_off-shell}).
 In that theory, the scaling~(\ref{eq:extra-scaling_generalized}) becomes trivial and holography is restored.
-In effect, regardless of the value of $p_{r} <2$ in Eq.~(\ref{eq:nh-angular-potential_off-shell}), the basic entropy expression~(\ref{eq:entropy_brick_wall}) will still hold true---possibly with a modified numerical prefactor that carries the value $q = 1+ (D/2 -1) p_{t}$ (instead of $D/2$).
-This concludes the proof of the conformal nature of the thermodynamics.
-However, as we will see next, the theory has an even tighter form of conformality.
+In effect, regardless of the value of $p_{r} <2$ in equation~(\ref{eq:nh-angular-potential_off-shell}), the basic entropy expression~(\ref{eq:entropy_brick_wall}) will still hold true---possibly with a modified numerical prefactor that carries the value $q = 1+ (D/2 -1) p_{t}$ (instead of $D/2$).
+This concludes the proof of the conformal nature of the area law for the entropy.